This 5-year review is a periodic analysis of Johnson's seagrass to ensure that the listing…

 About the Species

-Johnson's seagrass plays a major role in the health of "benthic" (anything associated with or occurring on the bottom of a body of water) resources as a shelter and nursery habitat.
-It has been documented as a food source for endangered West Indian manatees and threatened green sea turtles.
-Johnson's seagrass was the first—and only—marine plant species to be listed under the Endangered Species Act.
-It is listed as threatened under the ESA.
+Like other seagrasses, Johnson's seagrass plays a role in the health of "benthic" (anything associated with or occurring on the bottom of a body of water) resources as shelter and nursery habitat.
+Johnson's seagrass is the first—and only—marine plant species to be listed under the Endangered Species Act.
+It is listed as threatened.

-NOAA Fisheries is committed to conserving and protecting Johnson’s seagrass.
+Given Johnson’s seagrass’ unusual life history and its similarity to other Halophila seagrasses NOAA Fisheries and partners have been genetically researching the Halophila genus.
 Our scientists and partners use a variety of innovative techniques to study, learn more about, and protect this species.

 - Throughout Its Range